it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/User_Session_Management_Requirements.md

 ### Implement an Absolute Session Timeout

-[This could be an antipattern, think EPBs or any product used on Election Day] [AMW: I agree, consider rewording]

-Users should be logged out after an extensive amount of time (e.g., 4-8 hours) has passed since they logged in, regardless of activity.
+During non-time-sensitive periods, users should be logged out after an extensive amount of time (e.g., 4-8 hours) has passed since they logged in, regardless of activity.
 This helps mitigate the risk of an attacker using a hijacked session.

+> Does not apply to interfaces that are used on Election Day and require instantaneous access.

 Applies to: Web components